-With a federal election expected to be called within the next 12 months, and Labor proposing some controversial reforms to negative gearing and the capital gains tax discount, a new report has assessed the risks of taking a blanket approach to their implementation across Australia.
+With a federal election expected to be called by May 18, 2019, and Labor proposing some controversial reforms to negative gearing and the capital gains tax discount, a new report has assessed the risks of taking a blanket approach to their implementation across Australia.

 RiskWise Property Research and WargentAdvisory co-authored the Impact Analysis: Negative Gearing, CGT & Australia's Residential Property Markets report assessing the impacts of the proposed reforms.

 RiskWise CEO Doron Peleg said with the federal election looming, government policies and their implications were being thoroughly assessed by policymakers, lenders, fund managers and property developers.